 You may opt-out from Google Analytics here or by downloading the Google Analytics opt-out browser add-on, available at: https://tools.google.com/dlpage/gaoptout.
 In some instances, when you opt-out, a new cookie (Opt-Out-Cookie) is placed in your web browser.
 This tells the third party provider to cease data collection from your browser and prevents advertisements from being delivered to you.

 We will use all reasonable endeavours to keep your personal information in a secure environment, however, this security cannot be guaranteed.
-Your use of our Websites and the electronic storage of your personal information is secured by practices and procedures which we consider are consistent with Australian industry standards.
+Your use of our Websites and the electronic storage of your personal information is secured by practices and procedures which we consider are consistent with Australian and New Zealand industry standards.
 All orders placed online using a credit card are covered by SSL security technology to protect customer details.
 These security measures are designed to ensure your personal information is not subject to unauthorised access, loss or misuse.
 If you reasonably believe that there has been unauthorised use or disclosure of your personal information, please contact us (see Contact Us below).

 Notwithstanding the reasonable steps taken to keep information secure, breaches may occur.
 In the event of a security incident we have in place procedures to promptly investigate the incident and determine if there has been a data breach involving personal information, and if so, to assess if it is a breach that would require notification.
 If it is, we will notify affected parties in accordance with Privacy Act requirements.

 10. Variation and consent to variation